quakerpunk/gatsby-blog/content/blog/covid-chronicles/april-16.md

 ### April 16

-Word came down today that residents of Dallas County who take public transporation and visit essential businesses must wear a face covering of some kind.
-I've been using a basic mask working on my new house, but it's raggedy.
+The word came down today.
+Dallas County residents must wear a face covering of some kind when out and about.
+I've been using a basic mask while working on my new house, but it's raggedy.
 Guess I'll have to upgrade now.

+Today, DART joined with other transit agencies to honor those serving on the front lines of this crisis by sounding their horns.
+I didn't hear any, but there aren't many bus routes by me.